Edit

 Note

-Bidirectional Streaming in Azure Communication Services is generally available, but the Azure OpenAI real-time API has its own release schedule.
-For up-to-date info on the API’s availability, check out the official docs.
+Bidirectional streaming in Azure Communication Services is generally available, but the Azure OpenAI real-time API has its own release schedule.
+For up-to-date information on the API's availability, see Azure OpenAI in Azure AI Foundry models.

-Before running the sample for the first time
+Before you run the sample for the first time

-1. Open an instance of PowerShell, Windows Terminal, Command Prompt, or equivalent and navigate to the directory that you would like to clone the sample to.
+1. Open an instance of PowerShell, a Windows terminal, a command prompt, or the equivalent, and go to the directory where you want to clone the sample.

-4. From the root of the folder, and with node installed, run npm install
+4. From the root of the folder, and with a node installed, run npm install.

-1. Set up and host your Azure DevTunnel
+Step 1: Set up and host your dev tunnel

-Azure DevTunnels is an Azure service that enables you to share local web services hosted on the internet.
+With dev tunnels, you can share local web services that are hosted on the internet.
 Use the commands to connect your local development environment to the public internet.
-This creates a tunnel with a persistent endpoint URL and which allows anonymous access.
-We use this endpoint to notify your application of calling events from the ACS Call Automation service.
+This process creates a tunnel with a persistent endpoint URL and allows anonymous access.
+We use this endpoint to notify your application of calling events from Call Automation.

 devtunnel create --allow-anonymous